 Guide

-How your business can compete with large retailers
+How to compete with large retailers as a small business

 A retail business owner serving a customer